 I was born in Campden and educated at St. Catherine’s School and the Campden Grammar School whilst living in Park Road.
 I was immersed in the life of the community as a youngster, playing sport not only for the school but also Campden Colts and the Town’s second elevens in both football and cricket.
 Also I delivered groceries, helped with the Christmas post, acted as a cherry minder, was a Mummer in the early 50’s and had a Summer holiday job at the BRI.
 All this left me with a love for the Town, its heritage and its problems which, when I returned, led me to seek and be co-opted to a position on the Town Council.
 I trained as an industrial chemist working in the UK, Australia and the USA.
 On retiring I returned home and live in Sheep Street with my wife Jill.

-John Ellis, Chairman, Finance, Standards and Audit Committee and Chairman, Emergency Resilience Committee.
+Chairman of Finance, Standards and Audit Committee and Chairman of Emergency Resilience Committee

 I was born and brought up in Campden, and my wife and I returned here to live 30 years ago.
 I retired from a railway management career in 1997, and became a Town Councillor in 1999.
 Since then I have been at various times Vice Chairman, Chairman of Finance Committee, member of Planning Committee, and Chairman of Emergency Resilience Committee, in which position I organise a group of volunteers to improve the river and drainage channels through the town.
 I also organise a twice yearly clearance of roadside verge litter, again with volunteers.
 I am Chairman of the Peelers Trust, managing the former Police Station.